Vanilla-OS/custom-image/README.md

 ## Getting Started

 - First, click on the "Use this template" button in top right corner, then from the drop down menu select "Create a new repository".
 This would create a new repository with the same files and directories as this repository.
-- Go to Settings -> Actions -> General and ensure "Allow all actions and reusable workflows" are enabled and the workflow permissions are set to both "Read and write permissions".
+- Go to Settings -> Actions -> General and ensure "Allow all actions and reusable workflows" are enabled.
 - Now, clone the repository to your local machine and let's start customizing your image.
+You can also use the github online editor if you prefer.
-- Open the `vib-build.yml` workflow file and replace the custom image name with your own image name in line 11.
+- Open the `vib-build.yml` workflow file and replace the custom image name with an image name of your choosing in line 11.
-- Open the ABRoot JSON configuration file under `includes.container/usr/share/abroot` directory and replace the name in the format `username/image-name` (i.e. `vanillaos/custom-vib-image`).
 - Open the `recipe.yml` file and replace the image name and ID with your image name and ID in line 2 and 3.
 - Now, perform your additions and modifications to the recipe as per your requirements.
-- Optionally, add your own modules to the `modules` directory or modify the existing ones with the format `number-module_name.yml` (Note: modules with lower numbers are added first to the image).
-If not required, remove the module syntax from the `recipe.yml` file.
+- Optionally, add your own modules to the `modules` directory and add them in the package-modules includes in `recipe.yml`.